 - What is the color and consistency of your stool?

-- Do you have abdominal pain or severe cramping with the diarrhea?
+- Do you other symptoms such as fever, chills, abdominal pain or severe cramping with the diarrhea?

 - Are any other people in your house sick?